bcgov/aps-infra-platform/documentation/how-to/kong-api-key.md

 ## Key-auth plugin

-You can add the following plugin to your Gateway Configuration file to add key-based authentication to your Gateway Service:
+You can add the following plugin to your Gateway configuration file to add key-based authentication to your Gateway Service:

 ```yaml